Leica CL vs Sony A7

-The Leica CL (Typ 7323) and the Sony Alpha A7 are two digital cameras that were officially introduced, respectively, in November 2017 and October 2013.
-Both the CL and the A7 are mirrorless interchangeable lens cameras that are based on an APS-C (CL) and a full frame sensor.
-The Leica has a resolution of 24.1 megapixel, whereas the Sony provides 24 MP.
+The Leica CL (Typ 7323) and the Sony Alpha A7 are two digital cameras that were announced, respectively, in November 2017 and October 2013.
+Both the CL and the A7 are mirrorless interchangeable lens cameras that are based on an APS-C (CL) and a full frame (A7) sensor.
+The Leica has a resolution of 24.1 megapixels, whereas the Sony provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7 is notably larger (17 percent) than the Leica CL.
 Moreover, the A7 is markedly heavier (18 percent) than the CL.
 It is noteworthy in this context that the A7 is splash and dust-proof, while the CL does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 Concerning battery life, the CL gets 220 shots out of its BP-DC12 battery, while the A7 can take 340 images on a single charge of its NP-FW50 power pack.
 The power pack in the A7 can be charged via the USB port, which can be very convenient when travelling.